 Some even define it as “the ability to regulate one’s own nervous system and the nervous systems of others.”

-This sounds more like a superhuman skill from the Marvel Cinematic Universe, than engaging the people around us.
+This sounds more like a superhuman skill from the Marvel Cinematic Universe, than an ability to engage the people around us.

 While emotional intelligence certainly is an extremely valuable asset to any person, thinking of it in terms of power, personal gain, or a self-focused means-to-an-end, is missing the point of what emotional intelligence is, and how it works.